ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 # Start a Validator with 1-command

-This page will guide you to start your own Avalanche Validator through Avalanche-CLI with only 1 command!
+This page demonstrates how to deploy an Avalanche validator using just one Avalanche-CLI command.

 Currently, we are only supporting Fuji network with Mainnet support coming in the near future!